MarcosRodrigoT/SportCLIP/README.md

     results_folder = f"results/{video_name}"
     os.makedirs(results_folder, exist_ok=True)

-    context_window = 500
+    context_window = 600
     instant_window = int(context_window / 10)
     closing_kernel = int(context_window / 10 + 1)
     min_duration = 15
     min_area = 15

-    # Highlight and non‑highlight sentences
+    # Highlight and non-highlight sentences
     highlight_sentences = [
-        "An athlete sprinting down the runway before launching into the air, reaching for maximum distance", "A long jumper executing a well‑timed takeoff, soaring through the air before landing in the sand pit", "A person accelerating down the track, generating momentum for an explosive jump", "An athlete gliding through the air with extended arms and legs, preparing for a controlled landing", "A competitor demonstrating strength and precision in a long jump attempt",
+        "An athlete sprinting down the runway before launching into the air, reaching for maximum distance", "A long jumper executing a well-timed takeoff, soaring through the air before landing in the sand pit", "A person accelerating down the track, generating momentum for an explosive jump", "An athlete gliding through the air with extended arms and legs, preparing for a controlled landing", "A competitor demonstrating strength and precision in a long jump attempt",